WebOfTrust/WOT-terms/howto/why-terms-wot-manage-structure.md

 ## Term life cycle
 A term is a bitch.
 A term might have one or more abbreviations that are assimilated already (e.g. 'PTEL' and 'Public TEL' for public-transaction-event-log).
 It can be lower case, upper case, mixed case (e.g. 'vLEI'). it can be singular and plural (e.g. 'OOBIs' is more used than 'OOBI').
-So, to have a term as identifying `Key` to itself (self-referential) is a pain as long as the process hasn't completed, the term hasn't hardened yet.
+So, to have a term as identifying `Key` to itself (self-referential) is a pain as long as the process hasn't completed; the term hasn't _hardened_ yet.
 This process is very different for every single term.
-For example `icp: tag` doesn't even have a proper term name yet.
+For example `icp: tag` doesn't even have a proper term name yet (mid 2022).

 ### Lifecycle phases